-Professional securities market services can be provided by individuals or legal entities holding the following licenses:140
+Professional securities market services can be provided by individuals or legal entities holding the following licenses:

-- Keepers of registers of securities holders;
+- Security registrar services ;

-- Depositary services ;
+- Depositary services;

 - Broker services;

-- Dealer services ;
+- Dealer services;

 - Trust manager services;

 - Securities trade organizer services;

 - Investment fund services.

-In the course of the stock market establishment, the following professional associations of securities market professionals have been founded to foster the development of the Kyrgyz securities market.
+Inthecourse of the stock market establishment, the following professional associations of securities market professionals have been founded to foster the development of the Kyrgyz securities market.

-140 Based on information found on the official website of the Financial Supervisory Authority of the Kyrgyz Republic - www.fsa.kg
+Based on information found on the official website of the Financial Supervisory Authority of the Kyrgyz Republic - www.fsa.kg